TrueNobility303/LEN/README.md

 # LEAN

-Create a new folder to store the result images
+Beforing runing teh codes, create a new folder to store the result images
 ```
 mkdir img
 ```